shinokada/typelet/README.md

 #### apt

-If you installed Figlet with the `sudo apt install figlet` command, font files are /usr/share/figlet/ or /usr/share/figlet/fonts/.
+If you installed Figlet with the `sudo apt install figlet` command, font files are in `/usr/share/figlet/` or `/usr/share/figlet/fonts/`.

 #### Homebrew

-If you installed Figlet using brew on ARM64 Mac, installed files are in the /opt/homebrew/Cellar/figlet/2.2.5/share/figlet/fonts directory.
-For x86_64 Mac, installed files are in the /usr/local/Cellar/figlet/2.2.5/share/figlet/fonts directory.
+If you installed Figlet using brew on ARM64 Mac, installed files are in the `/opt/homebrew/Cellar/figlet/2.2.5/share/figlet/fonts` directory.
+For x86_64 Mac, installed files are in the `/usr/local/Cellar/figlet/2.2.5/share/figlet/fonts` directory.

 ### Colors

-When you print `-p`, use following number with the `--color` option.
+When you print, use following number with the `--color` or `-c` option.
 Default: green

 | Colors  |